 The Centers for Disease Control and Prevention CDC recognizes the strain this ongoing pandemic has created on people's mental health everywhere.
 According to the CDC, coping with stress during an infectious disease outbreak can sometimes cause the following:

-- Fear or worry about your own health and the health of your loved ones, your financial situation or job, or loss of support services you rely on.
+- Fear or worry about your own health and the health of your loved ones, your financial situation or job, or the loss of support services you rely on.

 Changes in sleep or eating patterns.